justmarkup/blog/articles/2020-09-22-styling-and-animation-details.md

 To avoid this, we set a timeout here with the value we set in CSS before via a custom property and remove the open attribute not before the transition is done.

+As an extra for Chromium we have to use CSS animation for the opening, as transition somehow doesn't work there.
+To get it also working in Safari, we need also transition the height of the details itself.

 ## Reacting to preferences and screen changes

 There is still some issue with this approach, if you resize the browser the height of the container will be either too small or too big.